loda-lang/loda-programs/programs/oeis/list2.md

 * [A221464](http://oeis.org/A221464) ([L22 program](A221464.asm)): Number of 0..n arrays of length 5 with each element unequal to at least one neighbor, starting with 0.
 * [A221574](http://oeis.org/A221574) ([L10 program](A221574.asm)): Number of 0..n arrays of length 3 with each element differing from at least one neighbor by something other than 1.
 * [A221684](http://oeis.org/A221684) ([L20 program](A221684.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by 1 or less, starting with 0
+* [A221731](http://oeis.org/A221731) ([L17 program](A221731.asm)): Number of n X 2 arrays of occupancy after each element stays put or moves to some horizontal or antidiagonal neighbor, without move-in move-out left turns.
 * [A221855](http://oeis.org/A221855) ([L22 program](A221855.asm)): Number of cyclotomic cosets of 13 mod 10^n.
 * [A221882](http://oeis.org/A221882) ([L08 program](A221882.asm)): Number of order-preserving or order-reversing full contraction mappings of an n-chain.
 * [A221905](http://oeis.org/A221905) ([L11 program](A221905.asm)): 3^n + 3*n.